nnishiza/debian-knot/doc/reference.rst

 rate-limit-size
 ^^^^^^^^^^^^^^^

-Option controls the size of a hashtable of buckets.
-The larger the hashtable, the lesser probability of a hash collision, but at the expense of additional memory costs.
-Each bucket is estimated roughly to 32B.
-Size should be selected as a reasonably large prime due to the better hash function distribution properties.
-Hash table is internally chained and works well up to a fill rate of 90%, general rule of thumb is to select a prime near ``1.2 * maximum_qps``.
+Size of the hash table in a number of buckets.
+The larger the hash table, the lesser the probability of a hash collision, but at the expense of additional memory costs.
+Each bucket is estimated roughly to 32 bytes.
+The size should be selected as a reasonably large prime due to better hash function distribution properties.
+Hash table is internally chained and works well up to a fill rate of 90 %, general rule of thumb is to select a prime near 1.2 * maximum_qps.

 Default value: ``393241``